JonathanReeve/course-computational-literary-analysis/syllabus.md

  - Literary interpretation of the results
  - Integration of the computational analysis with the literary argument

+## Attendance

+Attendance is crucial.
+Although most course materials will be published in the course GitHub repository, they cannot replace hands-on experience with the techniques this course teaches.
+This is doubly true of in-class discussions of our readings.
+If you can't make it to a class for some reason, please let me know in advance.

 # Schedule

 ## Week 1: Introduction to Python for Text Analysis